 Communities are often the first to know about abusive relationships so the Ask Me scheme aims to maximise communities’ understanding by providing a 2 day training course on how to break the silence and raise awareness of violence against women and girls.
 They will also be equipped with the tools and confidence to respond appropriately to survivors should they chose to share their experiences.

-This is a 1 day training course, delivered in partnership with Respect, designed to upskill professionals who have contact with potential survivors and/or perpetrators of violence against women, domestic abuse and/or sexual violence to ‘recognise the signs, respond to disclosures and refer to specialist support services.
+This is currently delivered virtually over two half days and is delivered in partnership with Respect, designed to upskill professionals who have contact with potential survivors and/or perpetrators of violence against women, domestic abuse and/or sexual violence to ‘recognise the signs, respond to disclosures and refer to specialist support services.

 This strand of the model aims to maximise the specialist support services response to women impacted by violence and abuse, by allocating resource to services to introduce/develop/review tools to support women with a needs-led, strengths-based, gender-informed and trauma-informed approach in order to achieve lasting change and improved wellbeing for women.